 The Triggering modes are selected from the Setup Acquisition dialog box of the software used.
 This is shown here for Solis (i):

 The options available are as follows:

 - Internal

 - External

-- Fast External
+- Fast External.
+NOTE: Not available in Single acquisition mode

 - External Start

+- Bulb